Wireless@SG

 Wireless@SG is a wireless broadband programme developed by the Infocomm Development Authority (IDA) of Singapore as part of its Next Generation National Infocomm Infrastructure initiative, being part of the nation's 10-year masterplan called Intelligent Nation 2015 (iN2015).

 The targeted users of this wireless broadband network are broadly classified as "people on the move" – people who require wireless broadband access while away from their homes, schools and offices.
 These include students, tourists, business travellers and enterprise users such as insurance agents and real estate agents who use widely available and wireless-enabled devices such as notebook PCs and PDAs.
-Once connected, users will be able to access all Internet-based services e.g. online gaming, web surfing, instant messaging, VoIP and email.
+Once connected, users will be able to access all Internet-based services, including online gaming, web surfing, instant messaging, VoIP and email.

 History

 The IDA issued a Call-for-Collaboration (CFC) early 2006 for interested operators to provide such coverage.
 Late 2006, IDA has accepted the proposals from iCELL Network, QMAX Communications and SingTel, to kick-start the nation's progressive deployment of a widely available wireless network by September 2007.

 Following the announcement on 10 October 2006 by Prime Minister Lee Hsien Loong, that Singapore will get to enjoy two years of free wireless broadband connections from January next year.
 IDA announced on 30 November 2006 that the three Wireless@SG operators have extended this free offering to three years.
 Users started to enjoy wireless connectivity from 1 December 2006, one month ahead of schedule at selected hotspots.

 On 31 May 2007, Network deployment for all Primary Catchment Areas in all Regions was completed with the Secondary Catchment Areas in all Regions was completed on 30 September 2007.

 The CFC on Wireless Broadband Market Development was scheduled to be completed on 31 December 2008.
 It has two main objectives of: